rhuard/JSH/README.md

 * correcting spelling when spelling is correct

 # How to Use
+* You will need at least Python 3.3
 * clone repo and run main.py

 #How to Configure